worthyag/SixLove/draftReport.md

 **Figure 10** SixLove's learning resources page.<br><br>

 **Figure 11** displays SixLove's history page.
 The design is quite elementary since it is in its first iteration.
 The goal of the page is to allow users to look at their past tennis sessions.
 But rather than just listing them there, a date input is provided so that they can filter for specific days.

+*Side note: the history page will be scrapped in favour of the  calendar having its own page.
+The tennis page will no longer house the calendar, and history can be seen on both the calendar and tennis pages.

 <img title="" src="./images/history-page-wireframe.png" alt="" data-align="center">